Can Sod be Laid in Winter? Learn the Pros and Cons

 Grass Types

 Here in North Texas, we have 3 different grass types that are known to be the hardiest and most popular.
-They include Bermuda grass, Zoysia grass, and St. Augustine Grass.
+They include Bermuda grass, Zoysia grass, and St. Augustine grass.
 Thankfully, all three of these are known to show resilience in the face of a winter frost.

 Here at JC’s Landscaping, these are the three grass types we carry most frequently for laying sod.